Prajwal-Joshi/Automating-Ecommerce-Website/README.md

    Click on the Libraries tab.

-   Add all Selenium and TestNG jar files to Class-Path, Apply & Close.
+   Add all Selenium and TestNG jar files to the Class-Path, apply, and close.

 3) Install TestNG Plugin: Go to Help > Eclipse Marketplace.